 - MSRP: $700

 |Buffalo Bore 220 HC||2.00||1,270|

 |Underwood 135 JHP||1.70||1,600|

 Bullet weight measured in grains, velocity in fps by chronograph and accuracy in inches for three five-shot groups at 25 yards.

 This article is from the fall 2020 issue of Survivor’s Edge Magazine.
-Print and digital copies available at Outdoorgroupstore.com.
+Print and digital copies also available at Outdoorgroupstore.com.

 The Gun Bed allows home owners to keep a shotgun or similar-sized firearm hidden...